wallisoft/Remote-Server-Configuration-Tool/README.md

 EXPOSE - Open tcp port in iptables on remote server.

-The script format is the same as Docker so you can use a Docker script to configure any type of linux server.
+The script format is the same as Docker so you can combine Docker script to configure all your server requirements.